alphagov/government-service-design-manual/agile/whatagilelookslike.md

 ---

 {:.intro}
 Agile is a liberating way of working.
-It does not preclude the use of existing skills and knowledge but it does require teams, users and stakeholders to adopt new ways of working together.
+It does not preclude the use of existing skills and knowledge.
+But it does require teams, users and stakeholders to adopt new ways of working together.

 {:.intro}
-This short guide lists a few of the behaviours common to agile projects that point towards successful delivery and learning.
+This short guide lists a few of the behaviours common to agile projects that support successful delivery and learning.

 ## Understand your users